kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-07-englands-questionable-euro-2024-squad-selection.md

 * **Harry Kane** is Harry Kane, a goal-scoring machine and first-choice starting center-forward.
 * **Cole Palmer** is silky and unique.
 He shouldn't start, but he can play left-wing, advanced midfield, and right-wing.
 * **Bukayo Saka** is the nailed right-winger.
 * Third questionable choice is **Ivan Toney**.
 I am happy for him, but I have no idea why he has been picked.
 He was out until January 20th due to an eight-month betting ban.
 He has looked subpar in comparison to the season prior and has not scored for Brentford in the past three months, since February 20th.
-If I were Dominic Solanke, I would be fuming.
+If I was Dominic Solanke, I would be fuming.
 * **Ollie Watkins** is the most underappreciated player in England today.
 He had a remarkable season, leading the line as the talisman for Aston Villa, barely missing a game, scoring 23 goals, and assisting 13 in all competitions.

 One of Dominic Solanke, Marcus Rashford, James Maddison, or Jack Grealish should get a place ahead of Ivan Toney.
 And then one of whoever is remaining, once you replace Toney, should get a place ahead of one of Adam Wharton or Kobbie Mainoo.